 Traditional Chinese medicine (TCM) has been a part of my American upbringing because my parents grew up under TCM principles and philosophies.
-Our family healthcare approach has evolved to be a mix of both Western and Chinese medicine along with some skepticism for each of them.
+Our family healthcare approach has evolved to be a mix of both Western and Chinese medicine along with some skepticism for each of them (see “5 Reasons Not to Rely on Doctors“).
 However, through generations of family trial and error, we’ve come to find a few Chinese herbal remedies that are popular, commonplace, and also quite effective.
 Here are our top five Chinese herbal remedies:

 #1 Yunnan Baiyao